GoKEV/GoKEV-ServiceNow/README.md

 # Can be low, medium, high -- (if omitted, these impact and urgency values default 'low' in this playbook).
 - snticket_impact: low
 - snticket_urgency: low
 #Custom states can be added.
-By default, this should be a string stating:  Pending, Open, Work in Progress, Closed Complete, Closed Incomplete, or Closed Skipped
+By default, this should be a string stating:  Pending, Open, Work in Progress, Closed Complete, Closed Incomplete, or Closed Skipped -- or "absent" to delete the incident
 - snticket_state: Open
 - snticket_caller:  The user who created the ticket.
 This will default fo the service account running this playbook
 - short_description: This is a short description of the issue.